carloscastillom/portfolioProject/Readme.md

 https://carloscastillom.github.io/portfolioProject/

 ToDo
-- view of latest projects include description in the image when hover. think it is already done
 - change format of my resume! bars and stufff
-- fix the opther views Tablet and phone
+- fix the other views Tablet and phone

 -Send to recruiter